mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 }
 ```

 The `collect` function is one of the possible terminal operations.
-It is so-called because it consumes the values contained in the `Flow`.
+It is so-called because it consumes the values in the `Flow`.

 ## 3. Flows Lifecycle

-The Kotlin coroutines library provides a set of functions to control a flow's lifecycle.
+The Kotlin coroutines library provides functions to control a flow's lifecycle.
 We can only add a hook function for flow creation, for each emitted element, and for the completion of the flow.

 The `onStart` function lets us add operations to be executed when the flow is started.
 We pass a lambda to the `onStart` function.
 A good question is: When does a flow starto emit values?
 A flow is started when a terminal operation is called on it.
 So far, we've seen the `collect` function as a terminal operation.
 The lambda of the `onStart` function is executed immediately after the terminal operation.
 It doesn't wait for the first element to be emitted.
 Let's make an example.
 We want to print a message when the flow is started.
 Also, we want to simulate some latency in the emission of the values.